chazworks/waggypuppy/src/wp-content/themes/twentytwentytwo/readme.txt

 == Copyright ==

-Twenty Twenty-Two __VAR_WP Theme, 2021-2024 wp.org and contributors.
+Twenty Twenty-Two WordPress Theme, 2021-2024 wp.org and contributors.
 Twenty Twenty-Two is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify